muquit/decrypt_metamask_vault/README.md

 # golang

 **No binaries will be supplied** as it exposes your recovery passphrase.
-Please look at the code and then compile it yourself.
-To compile, go from https://go.dev/ first.
+Please look at main.go carefully and then compile it yourself.
+To compile, install go from https://go.dev/ first.
 Then type:

 ```
 go build -o decrypt_metamask_vault